BERT-APC: A Reference-free Framework for Automatic Pitch Correction via Musical Context Inference: BERT-APC

 \subsection{Overview}

 BERT-APC corrects detuned singing voices through a three-stage process, as illustrated in Fig.~\ref{fig:model_architecture}.
 First, BERT-APC extracts note-level features from the input singing voice via a note segmentator and a stationary pitch predictor.
 Then, it predicts the intended note pitches by leveraging a repurposed music language model, MusicBERT.
 Finally, BERT-APC corrects the pitch deviation at the note level while preserving the expressive characteristics of the singing voice that convey emotional nuances.
+The main technical contribution of this work lies in the first two stages and in the construction of the frame-level target pitch contour in the third stage.
+To modify the pitch of the audio signal to match the estimated target pitch contour, we adopt a time-domain pitch-synchronous overlap-add (TD-PSOLA) algorithm implemented in the Praat-Parselmouth library~\cite{parselmouth}.